 S Funds are subject to the same risks as those of the F and C Funds.
 This is because they are susceptible to market risks and the risk of inflation.
 But, that does not mean you won’t see some rewards.
 Similar to a C Fund, you can increase your profit through equity ownership.
 But, instead of investing in large and mid-sized companies, your equity ownership is in small and mid-sized companies.
 Again, these are invested in U.S. companies only.

 The I Fund, also known as an International Stock Index Investment Fund has the most risk.
 Also, unlike your other investment options, your money is going into international accounts.
 Because of this, your risk increases.
 Why?
 Because now your money is subject to market risk, inflation risk, and currency risk.
 However, this also means you have the potential of having a higher gain on your investment.

-L Funds, or Lifecycle Funds, work slightly different than other investment options.
-Instead of going in and selecting which fund you want to invest in at a any given time, the L Fund does it for you.
+L Funds, or Lifecycle Funds, work differently than other investment options.
+Instead of going in and selecting which fund you want to invest in at any given time, the L Fund does it for you.